 Advocating for the role that health centers can play in response to a disaster or emergency.

-AUCH contract with health centers
+AUCH Contract with Health Centers

-Health Centers have signed a Memorandum of Understanding with AUCH to provide status reports and/or critical information per clinic site during a disaster or public health emergency.
-In the instance of a disaster or public health emergency health centers have agreed to provide AUCH with the following information to promote situational awareness, regarding:
+All Utah health centers have signed a Memorandum of Understanding with AUCH where AUCH will share the health center’s status reports during a disaster or emergency.
+AUCH will share information with CHAMPS and BPHC, and local and state officials upon the health center’s request.
+Upon the health center’s request, AUCH is prepared to offer additional assistance including:

-Continuity of services – identify clinic closures, service interruptions, or surge in demand for services.
+Sharing information about continuity of services – identifying clinic closures, service interruptions, or surge in demand for services.

-Availability of PPE supplies
+Seeking additional PPE supplies or other equipment.

-Staffing levels

-Supply inventory and equipment needed.
+Identifying alternate staffing sources.

-Other areas, as indicated by the circumstance.
+Other assistance, as indicated by the circumstance.

-Information reported may include the status of health center operations, patient capacity, and/or staffing, resource, or infrastructure needs.

-Health Centers should report their operational status via email to AUCH’s Emergency Preparedness Coordinator Tracey Siaperas (tracey@auch.org).
-AUCH can also assist with additional communications between health centers and regional HCCs during a disaster or emergency if necessary.
+Health centers should report their operational status via email to AUCH’s Emergency Preparedness Coordinator Tracey Siaperas at tracey@auch.org.

 UDHHS Contract with AUCH

-The Utah Department of Health and Human services (UDHHS) has contracted with AUCH to improve the emergency preparedness capacity of health centers and participation within regional Healthcare Coalitions (HCCs).
-This work focuses on developing activities and resources to promote and enhance health center preparedness with a focus on engaging with health care system leadership across regions.
+UDHHS has contracted with AUCH to improve the EP capacity of health centers and their participation in regional HCCs.
+This work focuses on promoting health center preparedness and engaging with health care system leadership across regions.

 Additional Resources for health center EP Leads

-National Incident Management System (NIMS) Courses
+National Incident Management System Courses

-National Incident Management System (NIMS) Trainings guide all levels of government, nongovernmental organizations, and the private sector to work together to prevent, protect against, mitigate, respond to, and recover from incidents.
+NIMS trainings allow all levels of government, nongovernmental organizations, and the private sector to work together to prevent, protect against, mitigate, respond to, and recover from incidents.
 These training courses provide stakeholders across the whole community with the shared vocabulary, systems, and processes to successfully deliver the capabilities described in the National Preparedness System.
 NIMS defines operational systems that guide how personnel work together during incidents.

 While these trainings are not a requirement for CMS emergency preparedness compliance, AUCH highly recommends health center EP leads complete the following courses: